You can track 200 tasks and still miss the important ones

 Conclusion

 The best prioritization apps create forcing functions that make ranking decisions unavoidable.
 Eisenhower apps demand quadrant placement.
 Daily planning apps warn when you exceed capacity.
 AI apps require accurate estimates to schedule effectively.
 Simple priority flags at minimum require you to think “Is this P1 or P3?” before adding another task.
+Whether you choose a free option or a premium tool, the best prioritization apps share one trait: they prevent you from treating all tasks as equal.

 The forcing function matters more than features.
 An app that makes you confront priority daily beats a feature-rich app you check sporadically.